ERP Integration for Fintech and SaaS: Connecting QuickBooks, NetSuite, and Sage the Smart Way

 Compliance complexity increases with each integration.
 GDPR requires data portability and deletion capabilities.
 SOC 2 auditors want detailed logs of every API call.
 Financial regulations demand data residency controls.
 Each ERP connection needs its own compliance checklist.

 Scalability hits hard when you succeed.
-Your first 10 customers use QuickBooks?
-Ok, it’s still manageable.
+Your first 10 customers use QuickBooks.
+Manageable.
 Customers 11-50 bring NetSuite, Sage, and three other ERPs.
 Suddenly you're maintaining five different integrations, each with unique requirements, and your roadmap is derailed for quarters.

 Start with integration scope assessment.
 Document which ERP objects you actually need.
 Most teams request "full access" then use 10% of available endpoints.
 Define minimum viable integration first, then expand based on actual usage patterns.